M-Ahsan-Ali-001/Google-People-API/README.md

 # Google-People-API
-CRUD operations on Google Contact An Desktop App/CLI.
+CRUD operations on Google Contacts An Desktop App/CLI.